-- 130. (Table: Coffee and Salmon Production Possibilities) Look at the table Coffee and Salmon Production Possibilities.
+- 123. (Table: Coffee and Salmon Production Possibilities) Look at the table Coffee and Salmon Production Possibilities.
 The table shows the maximum amounts of coffee and salmon that Brazil and Alaska can produce if they just produce one good.
 The opportunity cost of producing 1 unit of coffee for Brazil is:

 - A) 2 salmon.

 - B) 0.25 salmon.

 - C) 1 salmon.

 - D) 0.5 salmon.

-- 131. (Table: Coffee and Salmon Production Possibilities) Look at the table Coffee and Salmon Production Possibilities.
+- 124. (Table: Coffee and Salmon Production Possibilities) Look at the table Coffee and Salmon Production Possibilities.
 The table shows the maximum amounts of coffee and salmon that Brazil and Alaska can produce if they just produce one good.
 The opportunity cost of producing 1 unit of salmon for Alaska is:

 - A) 2 coffees.

 - B) 0.25 coffee.

 - C) 1 coffee.

 - D) 0.5 coffee.

-- 132. Free trade between countries:
+- 125. Free trade between countries:

 - A) should be based on absolute advantage.

 - B) will allow wealthy countries to exploit less developed nations.

 - C) will shift the domestic production possibility frontier to the right.

 - D) will allow for greater levels of consumption than without trade.

-133. Carr 6 pa and adva A) B) C) ney spend all night writing computer programs, Laurence can write 10 programs, and rie Anne can write 5.
-If they spend all night making sunglasses, Laurence can make tirs, and Carrie Anne can make 4.
-Given this information and supposing Laurence Carrie Anne have constant opportunity costs, we know that has an absolute antage in Laurence; programs but not in sunglasses.
-Laurence; both programs and sunglasses.
-Carrie Anne; programs but not in sunglasses.
-Carrie Anne; both programs and sunglasses.
-134. Carr 6 pa A) B) ney spend all night writing computer programs, Laurence can write 10 programs, and rie Anne can write 5.
-If they spend all night making sunglasses, Laurence can make airs, and Carrie Anne can make 4.
-We know that: Laurence's opportunity cost of writing programs is less than Carrie Anne's.
-Laurence's opportunity costs of writing programs and of making sunglasses are less than Carrie Anne's.
-Carrie Anne's opportunity costs of writing programs and of making sunglasses are less than Laurence's.
-Carrie Anne's opportunity cost of writing programs is less than Laurence's.
-135. .
+- 126. If they spend all night writing computer programs, Laurence can write 10 programs, and Carrie Anne can write 5.
+If they spend all night making sunglasses, Laurence can make 6 pairs, and Carrie Anne can make 4.
+Given this information and supposing Laurence and Carrie Anne have constant opportunity costs, we know that has an absolute advantage in . - A) Laurence; programs but not in sunglasses. - B) Laurence; both programs and sunglasses. - C) Carrie Anne; programs but not in sunglasses. - D) Carrie Anne; both programs and sunglasses. - 127.
 If they spend all night writing computer programs, Laurence can write 10 programs, and Carrie Anne can write 5.
 If they spend all night making sunglasses, Laurence can make 6 pairs, and Carrie Anne can make 4.
-We know that has a comparative advantage in A) Laurence; programs B) Laurence; both programs and sunglasses C) Carrie Anne; programs D) Carrie Anne; both programs and sunglasses 136.
-Which of the following statements is TRUE?

-- A) Some very talented people have a comparative advantage in everything they do. - B) Some very untalented people have a comparative advantage in nothing they do. - C) Some very talented people have a very low opportunity cost in everything they do. - D) It is possible to have an absolute disadvantage but a comparative advantage in something.
+We know that: - A) Laurence's opportunity cost of writing programs is less than Carrie Anne's. - B) Laurence's opportunity costs of writing programs and of making sunglasses are less than Carrie Anne's. - C) Carrie Anne's opportunity costs of writing programs and of making sunglasses are less than Laurence's. - D) Carrie Anne's opportunity cost of writing programs is less than Laurence's. - 128.
+If they spend all night writing computer programs, Laurence can write 10 programs, and Carrie Anne can write 5.
+If they spend all night making sunglasses, Laurence can make 6 pairs, and Carrie Anne can make 4.
+We know that has a comparative advantage in . - A) Laurence; programs - B) Laurence; both programs and sunglasses - C) Carrie Anne; programs - D) Carrie Anne; both programs and sunglasses - 129.
+Which of the following statements is TRUE? - A) Some very talented people have a comparative advantage in everything they do. - B) Some very untalented people have a comparative advantage in nothing they do. - C) Some very talented people have a very low opportunity cost in everything they do. - D) It is possible to have an absolute disadvantage but a comparative advantage in something.